 Peter Stanley Martin is active in the music industry in a variety of ways: as composer/arranger, conductor, editor, guest speaker, and clinician.
 Since 2004, Mr. Martin has been a member of the G. Schirmer, Inc. and Associated Music Publishers Production and Editorial staff where he currently serves as Director of Production and collaborates daily with contemporary masters such as John Corigliano, Joan Tower, John Harbison, Andre Previn, Terry Riley, and Tan Dun on the creation, production, and performance of new works, while also working on compositions of luminaries like Henry Cowell, George Antheil, Samuel Barber, Gian Carlo Menotti, Percy Grainger, Roy Harris, Elliott Carter, Charles Ives, and others.
 Further projects include work for The New York Pops, Richard Danielpour, Hila Plitmann, Thierry Lancino, Jonathan Newman, Jim Bonney, Long Island Music Engraving Services (LIMES), W. W. Norton & Company, and the educational DVD and music series “Learning from the Legends.”

 Mr. Martin's wind band series, the Autograph Editions, has him collaborating with renowned composers to create authorized band editions of select works.
 The first publication of the series was with John Corigliano on a band transcription of Lullaby for Natalie, which was premiered and recorded by the West Chester University Wind Ensemble.
 He then worked with Academy Award winner (“Crouching Tiger, Hidden Dragon”) and UNESCO Goodwill Ambassador Tan Dun to create an edition of his Internet Symphony, “Eroica” – Tan Dun’s first composition for wind band.
-Collaborations with two Pulitzer Prize winners soon followed: The first performance of John Harbison's RUBIES (after Thelonious Monk's Ruby, My Dear) was given by the Rutgers Symphony Band, guest conducted by Mr. Martin, and his edition of Aaron Jay Kernis's New Era Dance was premiered at the 2016 CBDNA Eastern Conference at the United States Coast Guard Academy in New London, CT.
+Projects with two Pulitzer Prize winners soon followed: The first performance of John Harbison's RUBIES (after Thelonious Monk's Ruby, My Dear) was given by the Rutgers Symphony Band, guest conducted by Mr. Martin, and his edition of Aaron Jay Kernis's New Era Dance was premiered at the 2016 CBDNA Eastern Conference at the United States Coast Guard Academy in New London, CT.

 His latest editions find him partnering with Richard Danielpour on Toward the Splendid City, his "love letter in music to New York City and all of its wonderful and terrible things," and with Mark Adamo on the Overture to Lysistrata.